Finding The Best Online Art Sources

 If you’re not sure who to follow, here’s some of my personal faves.
 Amanda Talley (she painted the piece in our living room-top photo).
 Kerri Rosenthal – she’s the artist who painted the bright yellow heart painting in our foyer above.
 Carter Kustera did the charming silhouettes in our front stairway.
 (You can read more about those three pieces here.)

 *UPDATE as of October, 2019* I’ve just added my own artwork to Instagram!
-You can follow me here–> @suedechiara
+I’d love for you to follow me here–> @suedechiara

 This year I’m I’m hoping to acquire a few more pieces to fill the few remaining empty wall spaces we still have left.